PaulaBosca/MERGE_Analysis/README.md

-## Data Analysis for MERGE
+# Data Analysis for the McMaster Experimental Reduced Gravity Team
-Written by Paula Bosca
+The analysis herein was written by Paula Bosca.

 **TO DO**
 - Clip data appropraitely so time spent above XX isn't awful and horrible unscientific.
 	- Rerun stats.

 *Backlog*
 - Load cells?
 - Acc data??

+## Repo Structure
 **Note that since the folder restructing, some of the older notebooks may have data paths that are no longer accurate.
 Sorry.**

 ### /Data